oernster/human-ai-coexistence-standard/ENGINEERING.md

 # Engineering Requirements: Survival-First AI
 ## Companion to HUMAN-AI-COEXISTENCE-STANDARD.md

-This document translates the Human–AI Coexistence Standard into concrete engineering requirements, deployment controls, and operational tests.
+This document translates the Human–AI Coexistence Standard (see [HUMAN-AI-COEXISTENCE-STANDARD.md](./HUMAN-AI-COEXISTENCE-STANDARD.md)) into concrete engineering requirements, deployment controls, and operational tests.
+It is designed to be used alongside [AGENTS.md](./AGENTS.md) and [CHECKLIST.md](./CHECKLIST.md).

 ---